A sequel, Through the Looking-Glass was an equal success.

 Carroll’s other successful works include The Hunting of the Snark and Jabberwocky.

 The novel features many characters.
-The most recognised are: Alice, the White Rabbit, the Dormouse, Tweedledee and Tweedledum, the Caterpillar, the Chesire Cat, the March Hare, the Mad Hatter and the Queen of Hearts.
+The most recognized are Alice, the White Rabbit, the Dormouse, Tweedledee and Tweedledum, the Caterpillar, the Chesire Cat, the March Hare, the Mad Hatter, and the Queen of Hearts.

 Dinah (Alice’s cat) has become a popular literary cat.

-Twinkle Twinkle Little Bat and How Doth the Little Crocodile are mimicked in the novel.
+Twinkle Twinkle Little Bat and How Doth the Little Crocodile is mimicked in the novel.

 Plot development occurred on further boating trips in Oxford.

-Many critics claim that Alice’s Adventures in Wonderland was based on realistic people and locations.
+Many critics claim that Alice’s Adventures in Wonderland was based on real people and locations.

-The title for the original novel was Alice’s Adventures Under Ground.
+The title of the original novel was Alice’s Adventures Under Ground.

 The original novel was illustrated by Carroll.